cloudfoundry-attic/cf-abacus/README.md

 The Abacus demo runs a simple test program that simulates the submission of usage by a Cloud service provider, then gets a daily report for the usage aggregated within a Cloud Foundry organization.

-The demo data is stored in a small in-memory [PouchDB](http://pouchdb.com) test database so the demo is self contained and you don't need to set up a real CouchDB database just to run it.
+The demo data is stored in a small in-memory [PouchDB](http://pouchdb.com) test database so the demo is self-contained and you don't need to set up a real CouchDB database just to run it.

 Once the Abacus apps are running on your Cloud Foundry deployment, do this: